Best and McLeod top Super 2/3 - Speedcafe

 Saturday 29th April, 2023 - 2:34pm

-Qualifying for the first of two races at round two was very close in Dunlop Super 2 where points leader Zak Best was the quickest, while Cameron McLeod had some breathing space in Dunlop Super 3.
+Zak Best has put his Anderson Motorsport Ford Mustang on Dunlop Super2 pole in Western Australia, with Cameron McLeod fastest in Super 3.

-In the Anderson Motorsport Ford Mustang, Best left his pole grabber to the session end.
+Best left his pole grabber to the session end.
 His 55.5521 second effort came in under the radar as he did not own a fastest sector.
 He edged out Walkinshaw Andretti United’s Ryan Wood (Holden Commodore ZB) by the infinite margin of 0.0100 seconds.

 Tickford Racing’s Brad Vaughan (Mustang) finished third fastest, only 0.05 seconds off pole and just in front of Lachlan Dalton (Brad Jones Racing Commodore), Cameron Murray (Eggleston Motorsport Commodore) and Aaron Love (CoolDrive Mustang).